supryan/IFTTT-OSX/README.md

 | Copy | to folder | "Parking Reminders" |
 | Sort into subfolder | with pattern | (date created) |
 | Rename | with pattern | "Parked on (date created)(extension)" |
+<p>NOTE: Hazel rules included in the releases can include a 'function' rule that I clearly outlined for myself.
+These rules are always labeled with 3 slashed before and after like so: <code>/// Trash Files ///</code>.
+These are optional, but work to cleanup your Automatic directory and organize the downloaded files from IFTTT.</p>

 <ul>
 <li>Shell script:</li>
 <pre><code>!#/bin/sh